avegap23/linux-terminal-configs/README.md

 # linux-terminal-configs

-This repo contains the configs for my terminal setup (terminal emulator, "fetch" tool and Bash prompt) across my different Linux machines.
+This repo contains the configs for my terminal setup (terminal emulator, "fetch" tool, Bash prompt, etc) across my different Linux machines.

 **ℹ️ No, it's not empty.
 There is a branch for each one of my machines with their own tweaks to the configs (or complete different configs if I were using a different stack for a machine).
 The *main* branch will only have this README file.**